taskcontrols/py-taskcontrol/README.md

 # Todo

-* In-Development: e2e and Unit Tests - Add Tests
+* e2e and Unit Tests - Add Tests (Structure of package created - to be cleaned after writing tests)
-* In-Development: Allows creating and registering a set of task controls as a plugin
+* Allows creating and registering a set of task controls as a plugin

+# Status

+* In Development

 # License